Albert0i/mysql-vs-redis/README-Part3.md

 #### II.
 System Setup
 To squeeze out the last drop of power, we are going to re-create `posts` table using `Memory Storage Engine`.
-Schema is slightly modify since `BLOB` and `TEXT` are not supported by MEMORY.
+Yes, we are going to store 1,000,000 posts in RAM!
+Schema has to be slightly modified since `BLOB` and `TEXT` are not supported by MEMORY.
 ```
 DROP TABLE posts;